YashPimple/DevOps-Assesment/README.md

 ## Step 2: Kubernetes

 ### Task
-#### Build a YAML file to deploy the application and DynamoDB on Kubernetes.
-Use an EC2 instance to deploy the standalone DynamoDB pod using Kubernetes StatefulSet.
+#### Build a YAML file to deploy the application and Postgres on Kubernetes.
+Use an EC2 instance to deploy the standalone Postgress pod using Kubernetes StatefulSet.
 You can choose an ingress controller or service mesh for networking.

 ```bash
 Kubectl apply -f Manifests/deployment.yaml